mbrooker/mbrooker-blog/_posts/2024-01-18-scalability.md

 This linearity of marginal cost is super important, and the key customer benefit of serverless pricing models.
 Scalability works both *down* (by not having an initial spike), and *up* (by not having spikes at particular loads).
 The downside is that the *floor* is a constant rather than being near-zero, which requires a fundamentally different approach to thinking about unit economics.

+For this to work, you need to have a rather holistic view of *cost*.
+For example, you could achieve the serverless cost model, looking only at price, by using an existing serverless offering or by building your own.
+However, with a more realistic view of cost, building your own would come with a significant initial spike.
+All the cost to design, build, debug, etc the first version really adds up.
+The same is true of sharded or load balanced systems - their initial spikes tend to be larger.
+This is a key reason I prefer serverless as a base for systems building, where I can get it.

 These examples aren't anywhere near exhaustive.
 The definition, and this form of graphing it out, is a useful tool that I reach for all the time when thinking about system designs.